Computing a Link Diagram from its Exterior: Introduction

 A knot is a piecewise-linear (PL) embedding of a circle $S^1$ into the 3-sphere $S^3$.
 The study of knots goes back to the 19th century, and today is a central focus of low-dimensional topology, with applications to chemistry \cite{Flapan2000}, biology \cite{FlapanHeWong2019}, engineering \cite{Peddada2021}, and theoretical computer science \cite{deMesmayRieckSedgewick2021}.
 Two knots are topologically equivalent when they are isotopic, that is, when one can be continuously deformed to the other without passing through itself.
 Computationally, knots are typically encoded as planar diagrams (Figure~\ref{fig:diagram}); there are more than 350 million distinct knots with diagrams of at most 19 crossings as enumerated by \cite{Burton2020}.

-The topology of knots is intimately related to that of their exteriors, where the \emph{exterior} of a knot $K$ is the compact 3-manifold with torus boundary $\eK \assign S^3 \setminus N(K)$ where $N(K)$ is an open tubular neighborhood of $K$.
-Indeed, the exterior $\eK$ determines the knot $K$ \cite{GordonLuecke1989}.
-Many algorithms for knots work via their exteriors, starting with Haken's foundational method for deciding when a knot is equivalent to a round circle \cite{Haken1961}.
+The topology of knots is intimately related to that of their exteriors, where the \emph{exterior} of a knot $K$ is the compact 3-manifold with torus boundary $\eK \assign S^3 \setminus N(K)$, where $N(K)$ is an open tubular neighborhood of $K$.
+Indeed, the orientation-preserving homeomorphism type of the exterior $\eK$ determines the knot $K$ \cite{GordonLuecke1989}.
+Many algorithms for knots work via their exteriors, starting with Haken's foundational method for deciding when a knot is equivalent to the unknot \cite{Haken1961}.
 Consequently, the problem of going from a diagram $D$ of $K$ to a triangulation of $\eK$ is well-studied \cite[\S 7]{HassLagariasPippenger1999}; for ideal triangulations (see Section~\ref{sec: tri} below), one needs only four tetrahedra per crossing of $D$ \cite[\S 3]{Weeks2005}.
 Here, we study the inverse problem:

 \begin{finddiag} Input a triangulation $\cT$ of a knot exterior $\eK$, output a diagram of $K$. \end{finddiag}